vsemionov/xlab/README.md

 cats and dogs ( , , ) is a 1986 indian malayalam-language drama film directed by m . k . raman nair and produced by the film production company <unk> development . it stars <unk> <unk> and <unk> , while <unk> in the lead roles , <unk> <unk> , and muhammed in three members of the comedy team . the film is a remake of the 1989 hindi film <unk> . it was remade in telugu as oral cough . inscription the film was released on 6 april 1986 in kerala . plot a criminal named <unk> visits rani ( <unk> <unk> )

 All of these can be reproduced with the included inference script, using random seed 42 and limit 100.

+## Future work
+ - use a BPE tokenizer, e.g. from tiktoken or sentencepiece
+ - add learning rate scheduling (e.g. cosine with warmup, or reduce lr on plateau)
+ - rotary positional embeddings
+ - RMSNorm
+ - SwiGLU activation
+ - increase the maximum context length, e.g. via gradient checkpointing
+ - train a larger model on a larger and more diverse dataset
+ - fine-tune for a downstream task
+ - quantization
+ - compile the model during training, and for inference
+ - cache KV pairs in inference, try multi-query/grouped-query attention